-The popular Aberdeen Academy of Theology is launching its sixth session.
+The popular Aberdeen Academy of Theology is in its sixth session.

 The classes attract interested church members and church leaders from throughout the denominations.
 No previous theological training is necessary as the aim of the classes is to be accessible to all.

 Our next series of Academy classes is called Who is Jesus?
 The New Testament Gospels as Testimony and Theology’

 These will be led by Dr Katy Hockey of Aberdeen University and will take place in Rubislaw Church Centre, Beaconsfield Place, Aberdeen, AB15 4AB, from 9.30am – 12.30pm each day.